ikemen-engine/Ikemen-GO/README.md

 ## Features
 Ikemen GO aims for backwards-compatibility on par with M.U.G.E.N version 1.1 Beta, while simultaneously expanding on its features in a variety of ways.

+This does not mean bug-for-bug emulation.
+Behavior may intentionally differ when matching M.U.G.E.N would mean preserving bugs, quirks, or unnecessarily limiting the engine.

 Refer to [our wiki](https://github.com/ikemen-engine/Ikemen-GO/wiki) to see a comprehensive list of new features that have been added in Ikemen GO.

 ## Installing